 The payment of dividends and other distributions to us by our insurance subsidiaries is regulated by insurance laws and regulations.
 In general, dividends in excess of prescribed limits are deemed "extraordinary" and require insurance regulatory approval.
-Based on our statutory results as of December 31, 2006, our insurance subsidiaries may pay dividends to us of up to \$166.4 million in the aggregate during 2007, without obtaining regulatory approval, provided that aggregate dividends paid over the twelve months preceding any dividend payment made during 2007 do not exceed the \$166.4 million limit.
-Our insurance subsidiaries paid \$100.0 million in dividends in December 2006 and \$66.4 million in dividends during the nine months ended September 30, 2007.
-Our non-insurance subsidiaries paid \$4.6 million in dividends during the nine months ended September 30, 2007.
+Based on our statutory results as of December 31, 2006, our insurance subsidiaries may pay dividends to us of up to \$166.4 million in the aggregate over the twelve months preceding the date of each dividend, on a rolling basis, without being required to obtain regulatory approval.
+During the nine months ended September 30, 2007, we received dividends of \$66.4 million in the aggregate from our insurance subsidiaries, and dividends of \$4.6 million from our non-insurance subsidiaries.